-But to cool someone down who might be suffering from heat exhaustion the NHS advises following 4 steps.
+To cool someone down who might be suffering from heat exhaustion, in order to prevent heatstroke as explained above, the NHS advises following four steps.

-Cool their skin – spray or sponge them with cool water and fan them.
-Cold packs around the armpits or neck are good too.
+Cool their skin – spray or sponge them with cool water and fan them (cold packs around the armpits or neck are good, to)

 They should start to cool down and feel better within 30 minutes.